 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
-To see other pages, use the menu on the side of your screen.
+To see other pages, use the menu.

-- Any new irregularity on the skin or nipple, such as redness, scaliness, puckering, or a discharge from the nipple
+Any new irregularity on the skin or nipple, such as redness, scaliness, puckering, or a discharge from the nipple

-If you are concerned about one or more of the symptoms or signs on this list, please talk with your doctor.
+If you are concerned about any changes you experience, please talk with your doctor.
 Your doctor will ask how long and how often you’ve been experiencing the symptom(s), in addition to other questions.
 This is to help find out the cause of the problem, called a diagnosis.

-The next section helps explain what tests and scans may be needed to learn more about the cause of the symptoms.
-Use the menu on the side of your screen to select Diagnosis, or you can select another section, to continue reading this guide.
+The next section in this guide is Diagnosis.
+It explains what tests may be needed to learn more about the cause of the symptoms.
+Use the menu to choose another section to continue reading this guide.